Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM02-InsecureOutput.md

   Justification: Could eliminate plugins mishandling outputs by disabling them.

 ### MITRE ATLAS Mitigations

-- AML.M0018: User Training - Educating users about adversary TTPs.
-Train users on potential output risks.
-Reduces unknowing execution of insecure outputs by improving user awareness.

-- AML.M0002: Passive ML Output Obfuscation - Decreasing output fidelity to limit exposed details.
-Decrease output fidelity.
-Limits information leaked through outputs by reducing output precision.
+- AML.M0002: Passive ML Output Obfuscation

+  Description: Decreasing the fidelity of model outputs provided to the end user can reduce an adversaries ability to extract information about the model and optimize attacks for the model.

-- AML.M0004: Restrict Number of ML Model Queries - Limiting queries to reduce attack surface.
-Limit total queries and rate.
-Reduces attack surface by restricting overall model access.
+- AML.M0004: Restrict Number of ML Model Queries

-- AML.M0015: Adversarial Input Detection - Detecting and blocking malicious inputs.
-Detect and block malicious prompts.
-Blocks attempts to generate insecure outputs by identifying malicious queries.

-- AML.M0003: Model Hardening - Increasing model robustness to manipulation.
-Make models more robust to manipulation.
-Hardens model against generating insecure outputs through adversarial training.

-- AML.M0007: Sanitize Training Data - Detecting and removing malicious training data.
-Remove data enabling insecure outputs.
-Addresses training data risks by cleansing datasets.

-- AML.M0014: Verify ML Artifacts - Checking artifacts for signs of tampering.
-Detect tampered artifacts designed to produce insecure outputs.
-Identifies tampering by validating artifacts.

-- AML.M0016: Vulnerability Scanning - Discovering flaws and weaknesses.
-Scan for flaws that could lead to insecure outputs.
-Finds weaknesses to address through active scanning.

-- AML.M0001: Limit Model Artifact Release - Reducing public release of model details.
-Limit public release of model details.
-Reduces available information to exploit models by restricting public knowledge.

-- AML.M0013: Code Signing - Enforcing integrity checks on software and code.
-Enforce signing of model artifacts.
-Validates artifact integrity through cryptography.
+  Description: Limit the total number and rate of queries a user can perform.

-- AML.M0005: Control Access to ML Models and Data at Rest - Implementing access controls on models and data.
-Limit access to models.
-Reduces attack surface by restricting access.
+- AML.M0005: Control Access to ML Models and Data at Rest

-- AML.M0017: Model Distribution Methods - Limiting model deployment scopes.
-Avoid distributing models to edge devices.
-Limits adversary access by minimizing deployments.
+  Description: Establish access controls on internal model registries and limit internal access to production models.
+Limit access to training data only to approved users.

+- AML.M0011: Restrict Library Loading

+  Description: Prevent abuse of library loading mechanisms in the operating system and software to load untrusted code by configuring appropriate library loading mechanisms and investigating potential vulnerable software.
+File formats such as pickle files that are commonly used to store machine learning models can contain exploits that allow for loading of malicious libraries.

-- AML.M0012: Encrypt Sensitive Information - Protecting confidentiality through cryptography.
-Encrypt models and data.
-Protects artifacts by encoding them.
+- AML.M0012: Encrypt Sensitive Information

+  Description: Encrypt sensitive data such as ML models to protect against adversaries attempting to access sensitive data.

+- AML.M0015: Adversarial Input Detection

+  Description: Detect and block adversarial inputs or atypical queries that deviate from known benign behavior, exhibit behavior patterns observed in previous attacks or that come from potentially malicious IPs.
+Incorporate adversarial detection algorithms into the ML system prior to the ML model.

+- AML.M0017: Model Distribution Methods

+  Description: Deploying ML models to edge devices can increase the attack surface of the system.
+Consider serving models in the cloud to reduce the level of access the adversary has to the model.